6.4.1 Decoherence#

 • What are pointer states, and why does the environment “select” them (einselection)?
 Give a specific example with a coupling Hamiltonian.

 • Why do macroscopic objects decohere almost instantaneously while small quantum systems maintain coherence?
-What determines \(T_2\)?
+What determines the timescale \(T_2\)?

-• How is decoherence related to the dephasing quantum channel from §6.3.3?
-What does “measurement + forgetting” mean physically?
+• How is decoherence related to the dephasing quantum channel?
+What does “measurement + forgetting” mean physically when you trace out the environment?

 Lecture Notes#